landonsanders/regularize/README.md

 ## Is Email

-Regaularize gives you isEmail instead of wings.
+Regularize gives you isEmail instead of wings.

 ```javascript
 	result.inputString = 'joe@person.com';